Go directly to:

 - State-Religion Governance Indicators

-Between now and March of 2022, GREASE will produce scores of digital and printed publications.
-Alongside scholarly work, we are creating practical outputs to engage policymakers, civil society and the media.
-We are gathering and analysing comparative data on 23 countries in five separate corners of the world.
+GREASE produced scores of digital and printed publications.
+Alongside scholarly work, we created practical outputs to engage policymakers, civil society and the media.
+We gathered and analyzed comparative data on over two dozen countries around the world.

-Delving deep into vital questions concerning state-religion relations, we hope to gain robust insights into religious diversity governance and religiously inspired radicalisation.
-We are also looking at how different forms of secularism and migration factor into this discussion.
+Delving deep into vital questions concerning state-religion relations, we gained robust insights into religious diversity governance and religiously inspired radicalisation.
+We also looked at how different forms of secularism and migration factor into this discussion.

-Over the lifetime of our project we plan to generate at least three concept papers, 23 country profiles & reports, 13 reports on radicalisation and resilience, several journal articles, numerous blog articles, two “special issues”, an academic book, a practical handbook, four policy briefs and a comprehensive final report.
+We generated three seminal concept papers, over two dozen country reports, 12 reports on radicalisation and resilience, journal articles, at least two special issues, scores of blog pieces, two academic books, a practical handbook, three comparative reports, four policy briefs and a comprehensive final report.

 In March we published our first Blog Articles.
 May saw the release of three Concept Papers outlining the project’s conceptual framework.
-By the end of 2019, we plan to e-publish a series of 23 Country Profiles and a corresponding set of detailed Country Reports.
-These reports will assess governance of religious diversity in light of historical, economic, cultural and political factors.
+By year’s end we had e-published 23 Country Profiles and a corresponding set of detailed Country Reports.
+These reports assess governance of religious diversity in light of historical, economic, cultural and political factors.